jwillinghalpern/fm-gofer/README.md

     var d = await FMGofer.PerformScriptWithOption('FM Script', param, 5, 5000, 'timed out!');
     ```

 3. To send data back to JS, extract the callbackName and promiseID from the fm script param, and use it to call the correct JS callback and promise.
-Remember to tell JS whether to "resolve" or "reject":
+Pass True as the last param to reject the promise

     ```filemaker
     Set Variable [ $promiseID ; JSONGetElement ( Get ( ScriptParameter ) ; "promiseID" ) ]
     Set Variable [ $callbackName ; JSONGetElement ( Get ( ScriptParameter ) ; "callbackName" ) ]
-    Perform JavaScript in WebViewer [ Object Name: "myWebviewer" ; Function Name: $callbackName ; Parameters: $promiseID, "resolve", <YOUR RETURN DATA> ]
+    Perform JavaScript in WebViewer [ Object Name: "myWebviewer" ; Function Name: $callbackName ; Parameters: $promiseID, <YOUR RETURN DATA>, <True for reject> ]
     ```

 ## Build